secova25/Student-Records-/README.md

   line you are accustomed to use.

   - You must connect to getbash and use this code:
-  ...
   git clone https://github.com/secova25/Student-Records-.git

-  ...
+  - Afterwards just place the project in Eclipse and run it.

+  ### HTML/CSS/JAVASCRIPT setup
-  - If you are instrested in version two just copy the github depository
+  - If you are instrested in version two just copy the github depository.
+  - Follow the same step two in the previous procedures.
+  - Open the folder called Code and Select the folder Student Records.

 ## Java version
  For an example of Abstract factory we constructed  an interface called credit,